Lecrapouille/OffScreenCEF/README.md

 CEF = Chromium Embedded Framework

+**This project shall be considered as proof of concept for this [project](https://github.com/Lecrapouille/gdcef)**

-For the GitHub project named [Stigmee](https://github.com/stigmee) using [Godot Engine](https://github.com/godotengine/godot), and particularly for its [module](https://github.com/stigmee/gdnative-cef), I needed to make my hand on something simpler and therefore prototype and modify the C++ CEF example named [cefsimple](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial) to replace the X11 display by either SDL2 or OpenGL Core (glew, glfw3).
+For the GitHub project named [Stigmee](https://github.com/stigmee) using [Godot Engine](https://github.com/godotengine/godot), and particularly for its [CEF native module](https://github.com/stigmee/gdnative-cef) (under GPL license, but also forked as MIT license https://github.com/Lecrapouille/gdcef), I needed to make my hand on something simpler and therefore prototype (proof of concept) and modify the C++ CEF example named [cefsimple](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial) to replace the X11 display by either SDL2 or OpenGL Core (glew, glfw3).
 I tried the following GitHub repos but without success:
 - SDL2: https://github.com/gotnospirit/cef3-sdl2
 - SDL2: https://github.com/jamethy/sdl2-cef
 - OpenGL Core: https://github.com/if1live/cef-gl-example